-- 1. The external envelope generator inputs 1 4 need not to be connected (if you have cables already connected to them, no harm, you can keep them connected, but they have no effect). - 2.
+- 1. The external envelope generator inputs 1 8 need not to be connected (if you have cables already connected to them, no harm, you can keep them connected, but they have no effect). - 2.
 If you want to use the PM modulation feature, connect also an envelope generator output to modulation 2.
 Maybe it is best to first try without any connection. adjust 1 or adjust 2 do not have control on the PM modulation sensitivity, therefore the envelope amplitude directly makes the PM. - 3.
-Use slider 16 and adjust 2 to control the speed and inter-envelope delays of the 4 envelopes, and adjust 1 to control the envelope shapes. - Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module - Keep the toggle switch in the gate on -position.
-If your MIDI interface module does not have the gate signal connected to the Eurorack bus, use modulation 1 as the trigger input. - Check the harmonic slider virtual link connections to the envelope inputs 1 4 because they determine the internal envelope generator delays.
+Use slider 30 and adjust 2 to control the speed and inter-envelope delays of the 8 envelopes, and adjust1 to control the envelope shapes. - 4.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - 5.
+Keep the toggle switch in the gate on -position.
+If your MIDI interface module does not have the gate signal connected to the Eurorack bus, use modulation 1 as the trigger input. - 6.
+Check the harmonic slider virtual link connections to the envelope inputs 1 8 because they determine the internal envelope generator delays.

-envelope generator/sequencer.
+Figure 4: Mode 12 is the only mode that uses an internal envelope generator/sequencer.
 The three envelope plots show the effect of adjust 1 at the two extreme cases (left & right), and in the middle adjusted case for the attack period of the note.
-The duration can be adjusted using adjust 2, and each of the 16 harmonics will have a similar copy of the envelope, but with the selection of 4 different possible delay periods from the gate trigger.
+The duration can be adjusted using adjust 2, and each of the 30 harmonics will have a similar copy of the envelope, but with the selection of 8 different possible delay periods from the gate trigger.